alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 5. A session ID is generated, and used to persist the OAuth access and refresh tokens to the app's database

-6. The `GOVUK-Session-ID` response header is set
+6. The `GOVUK-Account-Session` response header is set

 7. The user is redirected to `redirect_path`